We scout out the best new restaurants and menus in Singapore for 2023 so you’ll always be in-the-know. Bookmark this page for regular updates!

 Sushi Sei, #01-13/14, Holiday Inn Singapore City Centre, 11 Cavenagh Road, Singapore 229616

-Best new restaurants in Singapore: January 2023
+Best new restaurants and menus in Singapore: January 2023

 French food in the heartlands?
 Yes, please.
 Armed with experience in the kitchens of Joel Robuchon Restaurant and Les Amis, chef Haikal Johari sets up shop at a cosy bistro in Kovan.
 But don’t expect a fine dining experience.
 This colourful space is all about casual catch-ups with family and friends over sweet and savoury French faves.